Digitaler-Impfnachweis/covpass-android/README.md

 * It's (internally) defining a global variable that holds the dependencies. => That's just a global variable.
 * It provides lazy singletons. => That's just `by lazy`.
 * It provides factories. => That's just a function.
-* It provides scoped dependencies. => That's just a factory function taking e.g. a `Context`.
+* It provides scoped dependencies. => That's just a factory function taking e.g. a `Fragment`.

 In other words, Kotlin already provides everything you need for handling DI.
 So, we use pure, code-based DI.

-* It's checked at compile-time.
+* It's checked at compile-time and even the IDE immediately marks errors for you, so you don't have to wait for the compiler.
-* The compile-time error messages are clear and understandable.
+* The error messages are clear and understandable.
 * You can explore the DI graph trivially with your normal IDE (find usages, go to definition, unused deps appear as gray text, etc.).
 * This solution works the same for libraries and internally within the app (we follow the library architecture, see above).
 * The learning curve is minimal and in our experience, every junior developer just "gets it" without much thought.